Nebraska Revised Statute 76-542

 Registration; application; fee; qualifications; rules and regulations.

 Any individual desiring to become a registered abstracter shall file an application for registration with the board.
-Such applicant shall have reached the age of majority, shall not have been convicted of a felony, and shall have at least one year of verified land title-related experience satisfactory to the board.
+Such applicant shall have reached the age of majority and shall not have been convicted of a felony.
 Each applicant for registration shall take the written examination prescribed by section 76-543.

 Such application shall be in a form prepared by the board and shall contain the applicant's social security number and such information as may be necessary to assist the board in determining the qualification of the applicant for registration.
 Each such application shall be accompanied by (1) an application fee of not less than twenty-five dollars or more than one hundred dollars and (2) an examination fee of not less than twenty-five dollars or more than one hundred dollars.
 The board shall establish such fees based on the administrative costs of the board.